paddor/crypto_box/README.md

 $
 ```

-The output file in this case is 7+16+24=47 bytes long, for input, MAC and nonce, respectively.
+The output file in this case is 7+16+24=47 bytes long, for ciphertext, MAC and nonce, respectively.

 You can specify a key on the command line, in hex.
 Make sure your command won't get logged!
 Colons (`:`) and whitespace characters (` `) in the key are ignored.
 So the